sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ## Chapter 8.
 Advantages and Systematic Positioning

-This chapter summarizes the advantages of the Nablla type model as derived from the preceding structure.
+This chapter summarizes the advantages of the Sercrod type model as derived from the preceding structure.

 ### 8.1 Structural stability by template primacy